TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         :sql:`CType` refers to Content Type and is a database column field in a very important database table called "tt_content", where all the content elements are stored.
-This column defines the name of the specific content element, and influences how it is presented in the backend and frontend.
+This column defines the name of the specific content element, and influences how it is displayed in the backend and frontend.

 *   D